Knee replacement: Experienced specialists, doctors and clinics in Germany, Switzerland & Austria

 - Rotation knee prosthesis: If the cruciate ligament and menisci are damaged but the muscular apparatus and joint capsules still function, this rotational prosthesis stabilizes the knee joint anteriorly and posteriorly as well as laterally and medially, with a possible external rotation of the ankle.

 - Axis-guided knee prosthesis: If the ligaments, joint capsules and muscles are damaged, this prosthesis is implanted.
 It stabilizes the joint by minimizing the freedom of movement.

-A knee prosthesis as a foreign material must meet certain requirements.
-It has to function painlessly and trouble-free.
+Due to the fact that a prosthetic knee replacement is a foreign material to the human body, certain requirements must be met by a prosthesis.
+Most importantly, the artificial knee joint has to function painlessly and trouble-free.
 The person must not be allergic to the material.
 In addition, the fabric must be resistant to corrosion and withstand the natural abrasion of the joints against each other.
 The most commonly used substances are therefore ceramics, special plastics (so-called polymers) or metal compounds (for example CoCr alloys).
-Patients with a nickel allergies can also use titanium alloys.
+Patients with nickel allergies can also use titanium alloys.
 The plain bearing of the artificial joints consists predominantly of plastics, the polyethylenes.

 Every knee prosthesis consists of three parts: thigh part, lower leg part and a plastic-based coating on shin part.